wellness + healing articles

 For 21 days, we’ll be doing 5 days of yoga a week and 800 words of writing per day.

-The writing can be ANYTHING.
+THE WRITING: The writing can be ANYTHING.
 Memoir, blogs, business plans, essays, fiction, free-writing, letters……ANYTHING.
 The point is to get writing again daily and to have the boundaries and challenge of a daily word count to reach.

 THE YOGA: There are several options for you to do the yoga portion of 21.5.800 5 times in 7 days.
 Here are the options: 1.
 Go to a yoga class in your ‘hood.
 2. Do a yoga dvd at home.
 3. Take a 20-40 minute savasana* at home on the floor.